pravallika1120/student-management-ml/README.md

 node server.js
 ```

-The backend will run on:
+The backend should run on:

 ```text
 http://localhost:5000